ccjmne/blog/content/flight-manual/numbering-lines.md

 ## Number lines with style

-Let's start simple!
+Let's start simple.
 Just invoke `nl` with some filename, and it'll output its contents, prefixed with some line-by-line numbering:

 <div class="grid-1-2">